 2. Longer days

 There is still plenty of snow in March and April.
-In fact, did you know that resorts often get their heaviest snowfalls in March and April?
-Plus Peak Retreats’ resorts have been carefully selected to ensure they have access to snowsure ski areas and pistes.
-Many of our resorts are satellite resorts/back-door resorts, linking to much bigger ski areas and high altitude resorts.
-There are also lots of snow cannons to help nature along.
+In fact, did you know that resorts often get their heaviest snowfalls in Spring?
+Many of our resorts are satellite/back-door resorts, linking to much bigger ski areas and high altitude slopes.

 5. Easier Driving

-If you are taking a self-drive ski holiday or even driving from the airport, the roads tend to be a lot clearer in the latter half of the season, making for a much easier drive.
+If you're driving to the Alps or even driving from the airport, the roads tend to be a lot clearer in the latter half of the season, making for a much easier drive.
 Of course, it is still always best to be prepared!

 Late season skiing in the French Alps is actually a bit of a secret!
 With fewer people on the slopes, there is less queuing for ski lifts and generally a quieter feel within the resort.